Convert Celsius (°C) to Fahrenheit (°F)

 Quick conversion table

-Handy values for Celsius (°C) → Fahrenheit (°F).
+Handy values for Celsius (°C) to Fahrenheit (°F).
 Click a value to open that exact result.

 Conversion formula